datahub-project/datahub/docs/api/graphql/getting-started.md

 Once you've gotten the API deployed and responding, proceed to [Querying Entities](./querying-entities.md) to learn how to read and write the Entities on your Metadata Graph.
+If you're interested in administrative actions considering have a look at [Token Management](./token-management.md) to learn how to generate, list & revoke access tokens for programmatic use in DataHub.

 ## Feedback, Feature Requests, & Support